Medicine Bow-Routt Nfs & Thunder Basin Ng

 Rock Climbing on State Trust Land

-Hiking, fishing, rock climbing, mountain biking, horseback riding and hunting can be found within the vicinity.
-Off-road vehicle riders can access trails in the area as well.
+Opportunities for hiking, fishing, rock climbing, mountain biking, and hunting can be found within the vicinity.
+OHV riders can access trails in the area as well.

-The trailhead for the Twin Peaks trail is three miles north of La Prele Guard Station and provides great access for elk and deer hunters.
-The trail meanders through both private and public land to the base of Twin Peaks.
+The trailhead for the Twin Peaks OHV trail is three miles north of La Prele Guard Station and provides great access for elk and deer hunters.
+The trail meanders through public land to the base of Twin Peaks.
 From the top of the peaks, views of the Laramie Mountains dominate the landscape.

-Anglers will enjoy fly fishing for a variety of trout at La Prele Creek within walking distance from the cabin.
+Anglers will enjoy fly fishing for a variety of trout in La Prele Creek and its many beaver ponds, some within walking distance from the cabin.
+Please respect the private land mixed in with public lands along the road and creek.

 DOUGLAS RANGER DISTRICT 2250 E. RICHARDS STREET DOUGLAS WY 82366